OpenFlow is built with a local-first, privacy-by-design philosophy.

 What We Don't Do

-- We don't require an internet connection after setup
+• We don't require an internet connection for normal dictation after required local models are installed

 Open Source